LethaboKeK-cell/Aws-re-start/README.md

 #  AWS re/Start Program – My Cloud Journey
+## 👋 Introduction – About Me

+**Name:** Lethabo Kekae
+**Background:** I’m a passionate cloud enthusiast based in Gauteng, South Africa.
+My journey into tech began with a deep curiosity about how systems work from infrastructure to automation.
+Through the AWS re/Start program, I’ve gained hands-on experience in cloud computing, scripting, and technical documentation, with a strong focus on reproducibility.

+**Career Goals:**
+I’m committed to launching a career in cloud infrastructure and automation, with a long-term vision of becoming a cloud solutions architect and a DevOps Engineer.
+My short-term goal is to build and deploy a next-generation platforms using AWS best practices prioritizing scalability, performance, security, and cost optimization.
+I thrive on empowering others through annotated guides, modular workflows, and real-world cloud architecture.

 ## 📘 About the Program
 The **AWS re/Start** program is a 3-MONTH PROGRAM, cohort-based workforce development initiative designed to equip learners with foundational cloud computing skills.
 Delivered by **Praesignis** in South Africa, the program prepares participants for the **AWS Certified Cloud Practitioner (CLF-C02)** exam through expert-led instruction, hands-on labs, and career readiness coaching.